panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getsymbolstorefilename-method.md

 ## <a name="parameters"></a>Parametry
  `cchName`
- [in] Velikost `szName` vyrovnávací paměti.
+ [in] The size of the `szName` buffer.

  `pcchName`
- [out] Ukazatel na proměnnou, která přijímá délka názvu vrátil v `szName`, včetně ukončení hodnotu null.
+ [out] A pointer to the variable that receives the length of the name returned in `szName`, including the null termination.

  `szName`
- [out] Ukazatel na proměnnou, která přijímá název souboru v úložišti symbolů.
+ [out] A pointer to the variable that receives the file name of the symbol store.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: